 Under inheritance law, an ancestor is someone from who you can inherit an estate.
-This is slightly different than the Oxford dictionary as a child can inherit an estate from a parent, uncle, or even a sibling or anyone else.
+This is slightly different than the Oxford dictionary, as a child can inherit an estate from a parent, uncle, or even a sibling or anyone else.

-Interestingly, this legal definition is that a child related by blood does not automatically have the right to inheritance property under the rules of intestacy.
+Interestingly, this legal definition is that a child related by blood does not automatically have the right to inherit property under the rules of intestacy.
 If that child has been adopted out of the family, this does not give them a legal right of inheritance, whereas a child that has been adopted into the family does.

 When looking at ancestors, if you are adopted or have adopted ancestors, it can get a bit confusing.
 This is why many adopted individuals may have two family trees.
 One for their adopted family and one for their birth family.